Hesperian Health Guides

 Signs:

-If you are pregnant, try to get a blood test for syphilis.
+If you are pregnant, it is important to get a blood test for syphilis.

 Chancroid